 🎯 TFN Pro Tip

-Chopped peanuts or cashews jazz up the pineapple teriyaki chicken bowls visually while adding crunch.
+Chopped peanuts or cashews jazz up the teriyaki chicken rice bowl visually while adding crunch.

 Toast them lightly in a skillet before mixing them into the pineapple-fried rice.